2025-05-20

 Anyone over the age of 15 who applies for asylum in Sweden must participate in the Swedish Migration Agency’s social introduction.
 The social introduction is mandatory, which means that you cannot choose to refuse to participate.

 The social introduction is usually given verbally in a group, in a language that you understand.
 The content of the introduction is intended to help asylum seekers understand the asylum process and Swedish society.
-The introduction addresses issues related to democracy, norms and values, including issues such as gender equality, honour-related violence, and dissent, as well as practical matters related to housing, everyday life and the labour market.
+The introduction addresses issues related to democracy, norms and values, including issues such as gender equality, honour-related violence, and dissent, as well as practical matters related to accommodation, everyday life and the labour market.

 When it is time for you to participate in the social introduction, the Swedish Migration Agency will send you a notification.
 If you become ill or are unable to attend the introduction for any other reason, you must notify the Swedish Migration Agency.